 Staff Comment: It should be noted that a deficiency is indicated in the traffic study provided by the applicant.
-This deficiency will be mitigated through the payment of mobility fees that may be used to address the impact.
+The applicant has indicated that they will construct the identified improvement.
 It should also be noted that the applicant, although not warranted by the traffic study, is providing a southbound left turn lane into the development from N. Auburn Road to address concerns raised by the surrounding residents.
+Right and left turn lanes from N. Auburn Road to Edmondson/Border Roads are also proposed.